-Financial income and financial expenses
+6 Financial income and financial expenses

-Financial income consist of interest income, dividends, currency gain, gain on realisation of "Assets at fair value through profit and loss" and other financial income.
-Interest income are recognised as it accrues using effective rate, while dividends are recognised at the date of approval of the Annual General Meeting.
+Financial income consists of interest income, dividends, currency gain, gain on realisation of "Assets at fair value through profit and loss" and other financial income.
+Interest income is recognised as it accrues using effective rate, while dividends are recognised at the date of approval of the Annual General Meeting.